Free Diabetes Risk Calculator

 Why Knowing Your Blood Sugar Levels Matters

 Understanding your blood sugar (glucose) levels is one of the most powerful steps you can take for your long-term health.
 Knowledge is power, and early detection is key.
 Many people live with slightly elevated blood sugar, a condition known as prediabetes, without any obvious symptoms.
 This is a critical warning stage.
-If left unmanaged, prediabetes can progress to type 2 diabetes, significantly increasing the risk of serious health complications, including:
+If left unmanaged, prediabetes can progress to type 2 diabetes, significantly increasing the risk of serious health complications, including.

 How to Use This Calculator